karlomikus/laravel-cakeorm/README.md

 ## Configuration

-Configuration for package is available in `config/cakeorm.php`, there you can change default application namespace and add additional db connection configuration.
+Configuration for package is available in `config/cakeorm.php`.

 You probably want to follow CakePHPs conventions for creating tables and entities, so your folder structure should look something like: